rabbitmq/rabbitmq-website/site/cli.md

 `rabbitmqadmin` is built on top of the HTTP API and uses a different mechanism, and only HTTP API port open.

+## System and Environment Requirements

+RabbitMQ CLI tools require a [compatible Erlang/OTP](/which-erlang.html) version to be installed.

+The tools assume that system locale is a UTF-8 one (e.g. `en_GB.UTF-8` or `en_US.UTF-8`).
+If that's not the case, the tools may still function correctly but it cannot be guaranteed.
+A warning will be emitted in non-UTF-8 locales.

 ## rabbitmqctl

 [rabbitmqctl](/rabbitmqctl.8.html) is the original CLI tool that ships with RabbitMQ.